Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: The recipe should appear on the 'my recipes' page with a 'draft' label showing next to it

 ### Tasks:
-- [x] Add logic to MyRecipes class view to include draft recipes
+- &check; Add logic to MyRecipes class view to include draft recipes
-- [x] Add status field to RecipeForm class in forms.py
+- &check; Add status field to RecipeForm class in forms.py
-- [x] Style status field on post_recipe and edit_recipe templates
+- &check; Style status field on post_recipe and edit_recipe templates
-- [x] Add draft tag and logic to my_recipes template
+- &check; Add draft tag and logic to my_recipes template
-- [x] Test functionality
+- &check; Test functionality

 6. As a **user** I can **post a recipe** so that **it can be shared online with the community**